stenastena/SL/Terraform/storage1/readme.md

 $ terraform apply -auto-approve
 ```
 ## Delete resources
-Run Terraform script necessarily from the folder from which the resources were deployed
+It is mandatory to run the Terraform script from the folder from which the resources were deployed.
 ```
 $ terraform destroy
 ```